-NOTE: NR Femtos may be deployed without network planning.
-An NR Femto may be moved from one geographical area to another and therefore it may need to connect to a different NR Femto GW depending on its location.
+NOTE: NR Femto nodes may be deployed without network planning.
+An NR Femto node may be moved from one geographical area to another and therefore it may need to connect to a different NR Femto GW depending on its location.

-- The TAC and PLMN ID(s) used by the NR Femto shall also be supported by the NR Femto GW;
+- The TAC and PLMN ID(s) used by the NR Femto node shall also be supported by the NR Femto GW;